Environmental Rhetoric

 Application Process

-***As of mid-April, we have a couple spots left!
-Prospective participants should submit their applications here.*** Applications are due by March 31, 2023.
+Prospective participants should submit their applications here.
+Applications are reviewed on a rolling basis.
 Tidelines Institute is committed to a diverse and inclusive learning experience and encourages applicants from historically marginalized groups to apply.

 Costs: Pay What You Can